 Metallic crystals assemble in Saint Henry Black granite to create a contemporary work of art on a black, textured canvas.

-“I wanted to have a little bit of edginess to the stone that wasn’t otherwise in there, to capture that part of Eva’s personality, so that’s why I picked the Pearl Grey,” said Bailey.
+“I wanted to have a little bit of edginess to the stone that wasn’t otherwise in there, to capture that part of Eva’s personality, so that’s why I picked the Georgia Marble - Pearl Grey™,” said Bailey.
 “It had a lot of contrast with everything else.”